Mormonism and women: Polygamy

 The status of women in the LDS Church has been a source of public debate beginning in the 19th century, when the church found itself at odds with the United States federal government over its practice of polygamy.
-Polygamy was introduced into The Church of Jesus Christ of Latter-day Saints when Joseph Smith prayed about the plural marriage as practiced in the Old Testament.
+Polygamy was introduced into the LDS Church when Joseph Smith prayed about the plural marriage as practiced in the Old Testament.
 The practice was established in the church in 1831.
 It continued until 1890 when Wilford Woodruff received a revelation, known as the "Manifesto", that stopped plural marriage.
 Following the Manifesto, many groups and individuals left the church in order to continue the practice; however, these groups have no affiliation with the church today.

 Although some church leaders are known to have large polygamous families, two-thirds of the men who practiced polygamy in the church only had two wives.
 Women were able to divorce their husbands.
 Among the church population as a whole, at its peak, only 25 to 30 percent of members were part of polygamist families by 1870.
 Despite the legal and cultural issues related to the Mormon practice of polygamy, 19th-century women played a significant public leadership role in Latter-day Saint culture, politics, and doctrine.
 Some view the role of women in the 19th-century church as the zenith of women's institutional and leadership participation in the church hierarchy.

 When speaking of polygamy, generally only two extremes are considered: "Mormon women were either highly empowered agents or submissive dupes."
 To note only these extremes, however, is to ignore that Mormon women chose to participate in polygamy and the fact that it was a part of their daily lives.
 Polygamy caused many women to grapple with their faith, but also allowed them to grow closer to God and to make and keep covenants.